snimmagadda1/ng-reactive-snake/README.md

 ## Why build this?

 This is an exercise in thinking & programming reactively.
 The intent here is not to make a beautiful game, but rather expose the internals of how something like this can be built.
+This is a version of [this approach](https://blog.thoughtram.io/rxjs/2017/08/24/taming-snakes-with-reactive-streams.html) using modern RxJS

 ## About the build